Mark Titus: College basketball statistics

+Post-college basketball

+Harlem Globetrotters

+Following his college career and popularity of viral videos on social media, Mark was invited to participate in Harlem Globetrotters tryouts.
+“We’re always out there monitoring people and his name just kept coming up,” said Globetrotters CEO Kurt Schneider.
+“In order to be a Globetrotter you need to be a great basketball player, which he is.
+He’s a dead-on shooter and he does the trick shots.
+You need to be an entertainer and his stuff on his blogs and his Twitter feed are hysterical and you have to be a good person, which we’ve heard he is.”
+Mark did not make the team.

 Media

 Club Trillion

 During the 2008–2009 Ohio State basketball season, Titus created his own blog, "Club Trillion", with the name referring to his line in the box score for many games: '1' in the first column (minutes played), followed by zeroes in the other twelve columns (points, rebounds, etc.).
 Titus' blog, and his antics as a player, gained him some attention in the sports media.
 Titus had many of his followers join him in growing mustaches and pictures were posted on his blog.
 He appeared on ESPN.com's 'BS Report' with Bill Simmons on March 11, 2009, and again on March 24, 2010.
-On April 9, 2009, Titus, although a walk-on with no hopes of playing in the NBA, used his blog to formally announce his entrance into the 2009 NBA Draft.
+On April 9, 2009, Titus, although a walk-on with no hopes of playing in the NBA, used his blog to formally announce his entrance into the 2009 NBA draft.
 The blog entry eventually became a headline story on Yahoo!’s home page.

 During his senior season, Titus received cheers from opposing fans, and received coverage from opposing school newspapers.
 Titus was mentioned in the New York Times and the Associated Press.
 Titus has also made comedic jabs at teammate Evan Turner.
 Titus' "Mr. Rainmaker" video on YouTube has received over 580,000 views.

 After graduating, Jimmy Kimmel and Bill Simmons—being fans of "Club Trillion"—flew Titus to Hollywood and had him sign with their agent James "Babydoll" Dixon.
 This led to Mark releasing his first book entitled "Don't Put Me In, Coach: My Incredible NCAA Journey from the End of the Bench to the End of the Bench" on March 6, 2012.
 The book tells the story of his time as a benchwarmer at Ohio State.